 Worksafe ACT is designed to enforce the health and safety and workers’ compensation laws in the Australian Capital Territory through education and compliance activities.

-WorkSafe SA is South Australia’s work health and safety agency.
+WorkSafe SA is South Australia’s work health and safety agency that ensures WHS laws are being observed and implemented.
 It regulates, promotes and encourages safe, fair and productive working lives.
 It also manages the state’s industrial relations.